neuromatch/impact-scholars/output-guidelines/seminar_presentations.md

 These seminars will be <u>open to the public</u>.
 Please register for the seminars of interest below!

-The presenting scholars will additionally engage in <u>30-minute networking sessions</u> with scientists from CMIP and LEAP *immediately after* the seminar times stated on this page.
+The <u>last 30 minutes of each event</u> will be dedicated to networking sessions between the presenting scholars and scientists from CMIP and LEAP.

-## Seminar 1: 26th March, 10:00-11:00 UTC
+## Seminar 1: 26th March, 10:00-11:30 UTC
 ```{figure} ../impact-scholars/images/seminar_banner_1.png
 ---
 width: 100%